 Talking about Sambar Sadam, I still remember the one we used to get in our college canteen.
 We used to rush to the canteen before classes started, just for a hot plate of Sambar Sadam.
 They used to serve it with some appalam.
 What bliss!

-Sambar Sadam can be made as a one pot meal in a pressure cooker or Instant Pot.
-In this recipe, I have used both the pressure cooker and a deep pan to make this dish.
+Sambar Rice is one dish that I grew up eating a lot.
 While there are many variations of sambar rice, what I am sharing here is the one that is most enjoyed in our household.

 The specialty of this recipe